 Mr. Suaudeau also writes about France and the Americas on Slate.fr.
 In the U.S., he lectures frequently as a guest speaker on the topic of connecting American students and teachers with the multiplicity of French identities and the francophone world.
 As a filmmaker, he has directed documentaries and short fiction films, and has published extensively on film history, film theory and French cinema in Positif.
 His upcoming book, Le Spectateur zéro (April 2020), is a conversation with film editor Yann Dedet, who worked with François Truffaut and Maurice Pialat.

 Mr. Suaudeau studied at Sciences Po (Institut d’Etudes Politiques) and La Sorbonne (Université Paris IV).
 He has taught French both at the high school and the college level.
-He currently teaches the non-intensive sequence as well as creative writing.
+He currently teaches the non-intensive sequence as well as creative writing and film.